armijnhemel/proximity_matcher_webservice/README.md

 ## Requirements

-For this you need a recent Python, plus a few external packages:
+To run the proximity matching server you need a recent Python 3, plus a few external packages:

 * `click`
 * `flask`